-D. Amount of Awards
+D. Amount of Sub-Awards

-Although the estimated grant amounts are up to \$150,000 for up to 12-months it is anticipated that some organizations will not access the full amount and others may provide compelling justification to receive more than the average.
+Although the anticipated sub-grant amounts are up to \$300,000 for 18 months it is anticipated that some organizations will not access the full amount and others may provide compelling justification to receive more than the average.
 Such decisions will be made on case-by-case basis generally based on high performance and is at the sole discretion of the Latino Coalition's Executive Director.
-Poor performance, breach of the MOU, mismanagement of funds or egregious non-compliance with policy, procedures, rules or regulations may result in immediate termination of the grant award.
+Poor performance, breach of the MOU, mismanagement of funds or egregious non-compliance with policy, procedures, rules or regulations may result in immediate termination of the sub-grant.
 The grant program is contingent upon an annual legislative appropriation.
-The Colorado General Assembly through Senate Bill 15-124 has appropriated \$710,000 for the 2015-2016 state fiscal year.
+The Colorado General Assembly has appropriated \$500,000 for the 2014-2015 state fiscal year and \$1 million for the 2015-16 state fiscal year.